-‘Game of Thrones’ Fans Pay To Fly Banner Over Seattle Demanding A Rewritten Final Season
+‘Game Of Thrones’ Fans Pay To Fly Banner Over Seattle Demanding A Rewritten Final Season

+Warning: Spoilers ahead for the recently concluded final season of Game of Thrones.

-Game Of Thrones fans are still reeling from a series finale that subverted many of their expectations.
+Game of Thrones fans are still reeling from a series finale that subverted many of their expectations.
 In the end, Bran, a character that seemed to contribute very little to the plot, won the Iron Throne while Daenerys, the former “Breaker of Chains,” became a dragon riding mass murderer.
 It was shocking, to say the least, and some fans want a redo.

-One fan decided to make a spectacle of his disappointment by hiring a plane to fly an aerial banner over Seattle with a simple request: “Someone rewrite Game of Thrones season 8 please.”
+One fan decided to make a spectacle of his disappointment by hiring a plane to fly an aerial banner over Seattle with a simple request.

 The fan in question, Ryan Geddes, created a GoFundMe page to help raise money for the stunt.